MarcusWolschon/osmeditor4android/documentation/docs/tutorials/vespucci_intents.md

 # Controlling Vespucci from other apps
 _by Simon Poole_

-Android supports a powerful mechanism for starting and controlling other apps that goes be the names of ["Intents"](https://developer.android.com/guide/components/intents-filters.html).
-Every app needs to register which Intents it can support and the Android operating system will route requests to handle a specific Intent to appropriate app(s), if there is more than one app available you will get the well known app chooser.
+Android supports a powerful mechanism for starting and controlling other apps that goes by the name of "[Intents](https://developer.android.com/guide/components/intents-filters.html)".
+Every app needs to register which Intents it can support and the Android operating system will route requests to handle a specific Intent to appropriate app(s).
+If there is more than one app available you will see the familiar app chooser.

-##Supported intents
+## Supported intents

 __Load a preset__